Unbo10/OOP/Exceptions.md

 Note: Exception groups are instances -too- of the classes ``ExceptionGroup`` and/or ``BaseExceptionGroup``.
 They have [different methods](https://docs.python.org/3/library/exceptions.html#exception-groups) although pretty much the same attributes as ``Exception`` and ``ExceptionGroup``, respectively.
 If an error matches multiple blocks, it will be handled by the first one.

-It should be noted that, in the same ``try`` structure there cannot be handlers of exception groups and of single exceptions.
+It should be noted that, in the same ``try`` structure, there cannot be handlers of exception groups and of single exceptions.
 Examples of ``except*`` can be found in its [documentation](https://docs.python.org/3/library/exceptions.html#BaseExceptionGroup.derive):

 ### The ``else`` and ``finally`` blocks